hax-x/menuforge/README.md

 - Login or Signup
 - Crate your restaurant
 - Add your Menu
 - And that's it.
-Now you have flly functional admin and consumer sites for your restaurant.
+Now you have a fully functional admin dashboard and consumer site for your restaurant.